-“Well except helping out the reconstruction of the building just do what you normally do.
-Oh and drop the Chief, it’s a bit odd.”
+“Well, except for helping the reconstruction of the building, just do what you normally do.
+Oh, and drop the Chief; it’s a bit odd.”

-“If you say so sir,” Garrett bowed and his broken monocle fell from his face.
-Zero thought he saw Garrett lips curl into a snicker.
+“If you say so, sir,” Garrett bowed, and his broken monocle fell from his face.
+Zero thought he saw Garrett’s lips curl into a snicker.

 Zero sighed.
-He wasn’t so sure if Garrett was playing with him or because he was an NPC that had a set of phrases that he had to say.
+He wasn’t sure if Garrett was playing with him or because he was an NPC with a set of phrases that he had to say.

-With each step, Zero power walked out of the attic, down the stairs, and made his way outside.
-The door to the Draconis Library was no longer closed tightly, and instead it was wide open.
-The Lunar Rabbits were all stationed outside wondering what was going on, but when Zero stepped out they bowed towards him in acknowledgement.
+With each step, Zero power walked out of the Attic, down the stairs, and made his way outside.
+The door to the Draconis Library was no longer closed tightly; instead, it was wide open.
+The Lunar Rabbits were all stationed outside, wondering what was going on, but they bowed toward him in acknowledgment when Zero stepped out.
 The warm summer air brought in a cool breeze that tickled his cheeks.

 Breathing in the fresh air, he let out a breath of happiness.
-This building was his and he did not have to go to war to take it over.
-The only problem lies in that he must protect the building from being stolen by others when the protection is over.
-Right now he did not have any outstanding armor, weapons, or a guild to protect what was his.
+This building was his, and he did not have to go to war to take it over.
+The only problem is that he must protect the building from being stolen by others when the protection is over.
+He did not have any outstanding armor, weapons, or a guild to protect what was his.
 If a war broke out this minute, he would lose.
 He knew this perfectly.

 Laid out before him was the City of Diadem in its glorious form.
-Near the East side of the city he could see the construction of the wall still in effect.
+Near the city’s east side, he could see the wall construction still in effect.
 Birds flocked around the Draconis Library as they flew next to the building.

-Zero noticed the large crowd of players located below the Library, they swarmed and pointed up towards the floating building.
+Zero noticed the large crowd of players below the Library; they swarmed and pointed toward the floating building.
 The Draconis Library was hovering over the Town square and slowly heading towards the outer wall.
 His stop was here.
 Running into a sprint, he jumped off the floating land and towards the nearest building.
-He shifted into his Origin form in midair as he transformed claws grabbed hold into the walls of the buildings.
+He shifted into his Origin form in midair as he transformed, claws grabbed hold of the walls of the buildings.

-With his momentum, he pushed himself off from the walls and jumped onto another scaling down towards the ground.
+With his momentum, he pushed himself off the walls and jumped onto another, scaling down to the ground.
 With a loud thud, he landed perfectly on all four.
 Dust and dirt flew outwards as people covered themselves from the gust of wind.

-Has a 15% chance to stun monsters, people, and different species for three seconds.
-Their will to fight you will decrease and their attack, magic, and defense power will be cut down by 10%.
+Has a 15% chance of stunning monsters, people, and different species for three seconds.
+After that, their will to fight you will decrease, and their attack, magic, and defense power will be cut down by 10%.

 A new skill, he thought.
-He was pleased at learning something useful.
+He was pleased to learn something useful.

 “A monster!”
-A woman shrieked and she fell backwards into the crowds.
+A woman shrieked, and she fell backward into the crowds.

 Players pulled out their weapons and were ready to attack in seconds.

-Zero stood absolutely still for a moment, and sat down.
-He had things he had to do, but he could not seem to pry the children away from him without causing too much a scene.
-He couldn’t push them away roughly for the chance of angering the surrounding mobs and lowering his hard built up intimacy between the children.
+Zero stood absolutely still for a moment and sat down.
+Zero had things he had to do, but he could not seem to pry the children away from him without causing too much a scene.
+He couldn’t push them away roughly for the chance of angering the surrounding mobs and lowering his hard, built-up intimacy between the children.